act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Accessibility Support

 Techniques and solutions that identify blocks of content are sufficient ways of passing [Success Criterion 2.4.1: Bypass blocks][sc241].
-They are, however, directed toward screen reader users, and keyboard users will not benefit for these.
-Techniques and solutions based on links will benefit all users and are therefore recommended.
+They are, however, directed users of assistive technologies.
+Techniques and solutions based on links will benefit all users (for example, keyboard users with no other assistive technology) and are therefore recommended.

 ## Background